greggersaurus/OpenSteamController/ReverseEngineering/LPC11U37F_Software.md

 * I have forked this repo and am working on custom functionality geared specfically towards the Steam Controller reverse engineering effort.
     * Logging (--logExe chipType)
         * Creates csv log of all instructions and memory accesses executed during simulation.
-        * Creates C log of actions, which allows seconday way of visualizing simulation.
+        * Creates C log of actions, which allows secondary way of visualizing simulation.
         * Currently "LPC11U37" is the only supported chip type
     * Disassembly
         * TODO: Worth spending time on option to out asm after running simulation? (will only cover instructions that were executed during sim)